electric-sheep-co/2d-sparse-bitmaps-node/README.md

 Allows for flexible backing store choice, with the primary supported being [Redis](http://redis.io/) via [`ioredis`](https://github.com/luin/ioredis).

-The following example needs only 64 bytes to represent two coordinates which are ~1,414,213 units distant each other on the diagonal:
+The underlying "chunked" implementation is quite efficient; the following example needs only 64 bytes to represent two coordinates which are ~1,414,213 units distant each other on the diagonal:

 ```javascript
 const TwoD = require('2d-sparse-bitmaps');